-Policy 8.1.1: The dredging and filling of marine grass beds shall be prohibited except in instances of overriding public interest.
-In the event dredging and filling is permitted, mitigation is required.

-Policy 8.1.2: Future development of coastal wetlands, mangrove forests, and coastal marshes shall be prohibited except as provided in Conservation Policy 9.2.7.

-Policy 8.1.3: Living marine resources shall be protected from immediate and future degradation resulting from improper development and/or waste disposal practices.
-The City shall continue to review appropriate codes and ordinances and make corrections or revisions as necessary to ensure that future development and redevelopment results in no net loss of living marine resources.

-Policy 8.1.4: The City shall utilize the planned development concepts in those coastal areas characterized as having unique environmental concerns in order to encourage clustering of development on the upland portions of the sites thereby maximizing the protection of coastal resources.

-Policy 8.1.5: By December 31, 2011, the City shall review its land development regulations to assess the feasibility of amendments and/or additions that would achieve the following:

-- A representative tract of a site's Coastal Native Vegetation shall be preserved after development. - Utilizing pilings as opposed to fill to elevate structures in areas of extensive native vegetation.
-Providing buffer strips to separate the development areas of sites from the site's native vegetation in accordance with Conservation Policy 9.2.4.
-Utilizing a maximum amount of native vegetation for landscaping in buffer areas, setbacks, and/or open spaces.
-Establishing mitigation standards for use in developing in and around environmentally sensitive areas in accordance with Conservation Policy 9.2.9.
+- Policy 8.1.1: The dredging and filling of marine grass beds shall be prohibited except in instances of overriding public interest.
+In the event dredging and filling is permitted, mitigation is required. - Policy 8.1.2: Future development of coastal wetlands, mangrove forests, and coastal marshes shall be prohibited except as provided in Conservation Policy 9.2.7. - Policy 8.1.3: Living marine resources shall be protected from immediate and future degradation resulting from improper development and/or waste disposal practices.
+The City shall continue to review appropriate codes and ordinances and make corrections or revisions as necessary to ensure that future development and redevelopment results in no net loss of living marine resources. - Policy 8.1.4: The City shall utilize the planned development concepts in those coastal areas characterized as having unique environmental concerns in order to encourage clustering of development on the upland portions of the sites thereby maximizing the protection of coastal resources. - Policy 8.1.5: The City shall review its land development regulations to assess the feasibility of amendments and/or additions that would achieve the following: - A representative tract of a site's Coastal Native Vegetation shall be preserved after development. - Utilizing pilings as opposed to fill to elevate structures in areas of extensive native vegetation. - Providing buffer strips to separate the development areas of sites from the site's native vegetation. - Utilizing a maximum amount of native vegetation for landscaping in buffer areas, setbacks, and/or open spaces. - Establishing mitigation standards for use in developing in and around environmentally sensitive areas - Protection of manatee habitat areas.